theod07/recommend-a-graham/README.md

 And here's the pipeline I used to do it:

-* I used Selenium Webdriver for data collection.
+* Selenium Webdriver for data collection
-* Data storage and management using Postgres database.
+* Postgres database for data storage and management
-* Images were featurized by a neural network trained on Imagenet dataset.
+* Neural network trained on Imagenet dataset for image featurization
-* Used python's scikit-learn library to analyze featurized vectors.
+* Python's scikit-learn library for analysis

 <img style="float:center" src="./slides/Slide07.jpg" />